 master level programs

-Dynamic Media Institute MFA; Fine Arts 2D Low-Residency MFA; Fine Arts 2D MFA; Fine Arts 3D MFA; Film/Video MFA; Master of Architecture; Master of Arts in Teaching; Master of Science in Art Education; Photography MFA; Studio for Interrelated Media MFA; Summer MFA in Fine Art.
+Dynamic Media Institute MFA; Fine Arts 2D Low-Residency MFA; Fine Arts 2D MFA; Fine Arts 3D MFA; Film/Video MFA; Master of Architecture; Master of Arts in Teaching; Master of Design; Master of Science in Art Education; Photography MFA; Studio for Interrelated Media MFA; Summer MFA in Fine Art.
 Estimated duration of study: 2 years for all of the above programs.

 subject areas for exchange students